NathanDM19/league-info/README.md

 - Match history now also shows extra information such as queue type, match length and total damage to champions.

 12/07/18
-- Match history now also shows items purchased by player and trinket
+- Match history now also shows items purchased by player and trinket.

 11/07/18
 - Match history now also shows more information, including Win / Loss colours and other summoners in the game.